-If the Hellenistic kingdoms fell one after the other in the hands of the Romans, then Egypt remained independent and did not turn into a Roman state until 30 BC.
+If the Hellenistic kingdoms fell one after the other to the Romans, Egypt remained independent and did not become a Roman state until 30 BC.

 The history of Roman Egypt began with the defeat of Egypt in 30 B.C by Octavian (later Emperor Augustus Caesar), after defeating Marcus Antonius and the Ptolemaic Queen Cleopatra VII at the Battle of Actium.